Televerket (Sweden): 19th Century

 Kongliga Elektriska Telegraf-Werket was founded in 1853 when the first electric telegraph line was established between Stockholm and Uppsala, and was the government agency for telegraph services.
 From 1871 the company was known as Kongl.
 Telegrafverket.
 The first telephone network in Sweden opened in 1880, as a result of an initiative by former Telegrafverket employees.
 As telecommunication technology changed, Telegrafverket expanded to include telephone services, but entered the early telephone industry in Sweden as a latecomer.
-Through securing a national monopoly on long distance telephone lines, it was able with time to control and take over the local networks of quickly growing private telephone companies.
+Through securing a national monopoly on long-distance telephone lines, it was able with time to control and take over the local networks of quickly growing private telephone companies.
 Its network, branded Rikstelefon, was supplied with telephones produced by Swedish telephone manufacturers Ericsson.

 20th Century

 A Volvo 245 GL station wagon from 1988 in its distinctive hi-vis orange livery used as a service vehicle by Televerket and Telia.
 The blue cheatline was later added to the exterior in the early-1990s after the corporatisation of Televerket into Telia.

 While the telecommunications industry in Sweden has always been ostensibly open, Telegrafverket effectively monopolised the market with its purchase of the telephone company Stockholms Allmänna in 1918.
 When Telegrafverket was renamed Televerket in 1953, the parent company and its subsidiaries had a de facto national monopoly because no other companies had the financial or technical resources to compete.
 Televerket also pioneered mobile telephony in Sweden; it launched Sweden's first manual radiotelephone service, MTA (Mobiltelefonisystem A) in 1956, which was later succeeded by MTB (1962–1983) and MTD (1971–1987).
 On 1 October 1981, Televerket launched the first fully automatic (1G) mobile phone network in the world, called Nordic Mobile Telephone (NMT), which eventually superseded the manual MTA, MTB and MTD networks.

 From 1980 onwards Televerket's de facto monopoly was eroded with increasing government liberalisation of the industry, as well as early attempts by private companies, most notably and successfully at that period of time by Kinnevik AB, to dismantle said state-sanctioned telecommunications monopoly through its company Comvik.
 From 1980 the Riksdag enabled legislation that opened the market to allow competitor's telephones to be connected to the network.
 In 1988 Televerket's subsidiary company Teli, responsible for the design and manufacture of telephones, ceased production.
 Also that same year, the administration of Swedish television licences, which had until then also been handled by Televerket, was shifted to Radiotjänst i Kiruna AB.

+In the early 1980s, a quirk in Televerket's exchanges inadvertently gave rise to the heta linjen, a telephonic group chat that became especially popular among young people and has since been described as an early form of social media.

 In accordance with the deregulation decision of the Riksdag and its Telecommunications Act of 1 July 1993, Televerket was corporatised as Telia AB, thus making Sweden the first European country to deregulate its telecom market.